 - Supports greenhouse gas (GHG)

 emission reduction targets, planning,

 and implementation at all levels of

 government.

-- Supports market-based mechanisms

-to reduce emissions, including

-incentives, enabling legislation, and

-other mechanisms to achieve emissions

-reductions and increase resiliency in

-energy, waste reduction, transportation,

-and water sectors.
+- Supports market-based and regulatory mechanisms to reduce emissions, including incentives, enabling legislation, regulations and other mechanisms to achieve emissions reductions and increase resiliency in energy, waste reduction, transportation, and water sectors.

 - 3. Supports protection of the Colorado self-audit law.

-- 4. Supports reducing the emission of criteria pollutants.